rimhajal/mapstatic/docs/installation/contacts.rst

 Contacts
 =========

-If there are any remarks or notes you wish to make, kinldy reach out to us or make a pull request on `Github`_.
+If there are any remarks or notes you wish to make, kindly reach out to us or make a pull request on `Github`_.

 .. _Github: https://github.com/rimhajal/mapstatic